 If your baby drinks while lying flat, milk can flow into the ear cavity, which can cause ear infections.

 Using a feeding cup

-When your baby is around six months old, you can start using a feeding cup to teach your baby how to sip drinks from a cup.
+When your baby is around 6 months old, you can help your baby start leaning to drink from a cup.
 It’s best to stop using bottles by the time your baby is 12 months old.